coder-sumit/todo/README.md

   npm install
   node .\index.js
 ```
-Go to Browser and go to url "localhost:port"
+Go to Browser and go to url "localhost:8000"